dave-malone/mean-sandbox/README.md

 1. View in browser at http://localhost:8080

 Use this starter kit to build any MEAN stack application you like.

+## Deploy
+1. If deploying to Cloud Foundry, ensure that an instance of mongodb is bound to this application.
+This app assumes that a service is available via the VCAP_SERVICES environment variable, under an instance named "mongolab".
+This can be changed in server.js
+1. When running locally, this app requires that mongodb is running and accessible using the url string in config/db.js

 ## TODO
 1. minification is not working at this time; need to make js files "safe" for minification